deegsca-org/bqm2/README.md

 A union table performs a union all of each generated query mapped to the same table name and executes the resulting query and saves it as a table.

 Same logic as unionview.

+note: an error will be produced if the is_script variable is set in the .vars files for uniontable queries.

+In addition to an optional .vars file, an optional .queryjobconfig file may be specified.
+The only accepted data format for the queryjobconfig files is yaml.

 ## .localdata
 A localdata is a flat file of either tab separated data or new delimited json which may be uploaded to a table by the same name as the file itself.